-It is said that hackers cause data breaches but that is not true.
-There are various other factors which lead to data breaches and are as follow.
+It is said that hackers cause data breaches, but that is not true.
+Various other factors lead to data breaches, including:

-- An Accidental Insider: A data breaches can be caused by a co-worker who uses files or computers of their colleague without permission.
-The person may not share any information and the access is unintentional but as it is viewed by an unauthorized person, it is considered as data breaches.
+- An Accidental Insider: A data breach can be caused by a co-worker who uses files or computers of their colleague without permission.
+The person may not share any information, and the access is unintentional, but as it is viewed by an unauthorized person, it is considered a data breach.

 - A Malicious Insider: A malicious insider is a person who gets access to personal computers and shares confidential and sensitive data with the intent of causing harm to the owner or authorized person.

 - Lost or Stolen Devices.
-When an unlocked laptop, external hard drive, mobile or other devices that contain sensitive information goes missing it is also considered as data breaches.
+When an unlocked laptop, external hard drive, mobile, or other devices that contain sensitive information goes missing, it is also considered a data breach.

-- Malicious outside Actors: when an outsider actor also knows as hacker uses different methods to gather sensitive information from a network is also a data breach.
+- Malicious outside Actors: When an outsider actor, also known as a hacker, uses different methods to gather sensitive information from a network is also a data breach.

 The hackers use different tricks and methods for breach planning of an organization.
-They identify the weak points and vulnerabilities like missing or failed updates and employee’s weakness.
-After knowing the target weakness they plan a campaign where the insiders mistakenly download malware.
+They identify the weak points and vulnerabilities like missing or failed updates and employees’ weaknesses.
+After knowing the targeted weakness, they plan a campaign where the insiders mistakenly download malware.
 The hackers search for data they want as they have more time to do it.

 - Stolen Credentials: Stolen and weak credentials are the reasons for various cyber attacks.
-The hackers use the user’s name and passwords to get access to a network.
-As many people use the same password for every kind of accounts, the hackers use the password to get access to email, websites, bank accounts, and financial information.
+The hackers use the user’s name and passwords to access a network.
+As many people use the same password for every kind of account, hackers use the password to access email, websites, bank accounts, and financial information.